 2) Wastes opportunities to learn from conflict.
 Our children need practice handling safe disagreements with us and with peers.
 When our infant or toddler is struggling with a peer over a toy and we immediately suggest, “Oh, look at this cool toy over here…,” we rob him of a valuable opportunity to learn how to manage conflicts himself.
 Directing our child to another identical toy, if there is one, might be helpful if children seem really stuck, but even then the infant or young toddler usually wants the one that has “heat” in another child’s hands.
 Often the children are far more interested in understanding the struggle than they are in the particular toy.
 But whatever their focus, young children need time and our confidence in them to learn to resolve conflicts rather than avoiding them.

 3) No guidance.
-What does a child learn when we direct him to draw a silly face rather than just telling him not to draw on the sofa?
+What does a child learn when we direct him to draw a silly face rather than just telling him we can’t let him draw on the sofa?
 Infants and toddlers need us to help them understand the house rules, and eventually internalize our expectations and values.
 Redirection distracts children during a teachable moment instead of helping them benefit from it.

 4) Underestimates and discourages attention and awareness.
 Redirecting a child means asking him to switch gears and forget what has taken place.
 Is this lack of awareness something to encourage?
 An article I read recently on the subject (“Understanding Children”) suggests, “Since young children’s attention spans are so short, distraction is often effective.”